dsoageofheroes/soloscuro-archive/README.md

 ### Windows dev setup with msys2:

+You should be able to follow the instructions for gcc with vscode: https://code.visualstudio.com/docs/cpp/config-mingw

+Below are the old instructions...

 Note: The windows build is currently broken.
 Please install Bash on Ubuntu on Windows and use the Linux install.

 1. Install msys2 (http://msys2.org) download the installer and run (must be 64-bit.)